ModelOriented/kernelshap/cran-comments.md

-# kernelshap 0.7.0
+# kernelshap 0.8.0

-Hello CRAN team
+Dear CRAN team

-This update comes with a major convenience improvement: Background data is automatically sampled from the explanation data, given that is sufficiently large.
+The package (finally!) contains a sampling version of permutation SHAP.

 ## Checks